Xxy00118/xxy00118.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a graduate student at University of Science and Technology of China (USTC) working with [Xianghang Mi](https://xianghang.me/).
+I'm a graduate student at Beijing Normal University (BNU) working with [Fei Xie](http://gcess.bnu.edu.cn/yjspy/dsjj/112817.html).

+I'm intereing in the operating mechanism of the stratosphere and troposphere.